Produce, consume, throw away and nobody pays. The solution: Circular economy!

 So we do what we always do: shut our eyes and simply hope the problem gets solved on its own, or we once again find new technologies that can solve the problem early enough.

 This situation becomes even clearer at the end of the economic process.
 By definition, waste is not the manufacturer’s problem.
+As soon as the product leaves the retailer’s counter, it officially changes ownership.
 And with ownership shifts the obligation, including legally compliant disposal (albeit only for the owner), which takes effect the moment the consumer completes the purchase.
 No one is motivated to be interested in whether there are enough ways to sustainably dispose of or recycle the mixture of increasingly exotic raw materials that are often firmly bonded together during production; not even the company that is responsible for the product design and manufacturing process.

 In many instances we certainly have ways to identify manufacturers whose cigarettes are mindlessly thrown away or whose plastic packaging is floating around in our oceans.
 There are meanwhile increasing numbers of intelligent “shaming” apps that can take over this job.
 However, as long as there is no proof that anyone is actually being harmed, it will be a long time before any legal recourse exists.
 On the contrary, companies, especially publicly-traded firms, actually have a legal obligation to ignore the issue as soon as the solution costs money.
 After all, these companies are duty-bound to maximize their profits within the framework of what is legally permissible.
 Whether the CEO cares about the issue or not, morals are not part of the equation here.